 But two months later it confirmed Bond 23 would hit theatres in November, 2012, and in April MGM and Sony announced they would co-finance and distribute the next two Bond movies.

-Craig's first appearance as Bond in 2006 was hailed as a refreshing change in direction toward a tougher, more serious 007, and reviews were overwhelmingly positive.
+Craig's first appearance as Bond in 2006 was hailed as a refreshing change in direction towards a tougher, more serious 007, and reviews were overwhelmingly positive.

 Quantum of Solace fared less well with the critics, although positive reviews still outweighed the negative and both films were commercially successful.

-When Craig was asked if he would continue in one of cinema's most recognizable roles for a few more years, Broccoli interjected and said: Yes, definitely.
+When Craig was asked if he would continue in one of cinema's most recognisable roles for a few more years, Broccoli interjected and said: Yes, definitely.